GRESB/api-docs/source/includes/_batch-operations.md

 }
 ```

-In this example, we are going to create three new assets where on is always created, update two existing assets where one is always updated, and delete two assets.
-Many required fields are missing for brevity, but assume that one of the assets we want to create is missing some required data and the other two are fine.
-Assume both updates are valid and that one of the assets we want to delete does not exist.
-The example response shows what you would expect to get back.
+In this example, we are going to create three new assets where one is always
+created, update two existing assets where one is always updated, and delete two
+assets.
+Many required fields are missing for brevity, but assume that one of
+the assets we want to create is missing some required data and the other two
+are fine.
+Assume both updates are valid and that one of the assets we want to
+delete does not exist.
+The example response shows what you would expect to get
+back.